danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 richtextkit:    https://github.com/danielsaidi/RichTextKit
 ---

-In this article, we'll look at how to build a rich text editor for UIKit, AppKit and SwiftUI.
-We'll extend native types to extend the foundation support for rich text, add new types to bridge the different platforms and make sure that we have a basic, working foundation that we can expand in future posts.
+In this article, we'll look at how to extend the rich text support in UIKit, AppKit & SwiftUI by extending native types, adding new types to bridge the different platforms, etc.

 {% include kankoda/data/open-source.html name="RichTextKit" %}